kubeflow/pipelines/backend/README.md

 This directory contains code for the components that comprise the Kubeflow Pipelines backend.

+## Bazel

+There are some [know issues](https://github.com/kubeflow/pipelines/issues/3942) with the latest version of Bazel and the kubeflow pipelines repo, therefore use version 0.24.1 or older.

 ## Building & Testing

 All components can be built using [Bazel](https://bazel.build/).
 To build